Quick Questions? Email Us

 • Baby formula and milk are permitted through security

-Feeding during takeoff and landing helps reduce ear pressure.
+Feeding during takeoff and landing can help reduce ear pressure.

 • Baby food